tryae/A-PathfindingVisualizer/README.md

 # Notes
 - Once the algorithm starts you can't hit a button until it finishs.

-- Diagonals still find the shortest distance between the two spots it just doesn't look the prettiest since the heuristic function was initally ment for the non diagonal veriation but works pretty much perfectly in the final product.
+- Diagonals still find the shortest distance between the two spots it just doesn't look the prettiest since the heuristic function was initally ment for the non diagonal veriation but works perfectly for what it is intended to do in the final product.